Debugger.godMode() – Hacking JVM Applications With the Debugger

 Prepare for a meta experience – we’re going to debug IntelliJ IDEA using its own debugger.

-Here’s a little problem that we need to solve: for debugging IntelliJ IDEA, we need to suspend it.
-This will consequently render the IDE unresponsive.
+But there’s a little problem: when debugging IntelliJ IDEA, we need to suspend it, which will render the IDE unresponsive.
 Therefore, we need an extra IDE instance that will remain functional and serve as our debugging tool.

-To manage several IDE instances, I will be using JetBrains Toolbox.
-This is a utility that organizes installed JetBrains’ IDEs.
-With it, you can install several versions or create shortcuts for running them with different sets of VM options.
+To manage several IDE instances, I will be using JetBrains Toolbox App.
+This is an app that organizes your JetBrains IDEs.
+With it, you can install several versions of the same IDE or create shortcuts for running them with different sets of VM options.

 Let’s install two instances of IntelliJ IDEA: